BrunoBoehm/code-notes/SQL_ORM_ActiveRecord.md

 > As soon as you have something else than relational info (`artist_id`, `genre_ids`, `song_id`...), that is `name`, `birthdate`, you need to create another part to the `params` hash.
 This will enable you to pass methods like `.create(params[:artist])` using mass assignment instead of regular parameter per parameter assignment.

+Mass assignment basically will call the method that has the name of each key (`:artist_id` will be called on the instantiated object as `.artist_id=` - provided there's the column name in the table).
+Indeed you can associate a post to an author by saying (with p instantiated as a Post instance) `p.author_id=` (and passing the value of the relevant integer), but it's better to use high-level assigners (because an id column can change!): use `p.author=` instead.

 ### belongs_to: Create & New/Build
 There's a subtle difference between `create_association` (similar to create: instantiation and persistence in the DB) and `build_association` (similar to new: instantiation only).
 ```ruby